 Whatever you choose to keep in mind that ship decks can be wet and slippery, so your best is a shoe that has a rubber sole and is low heeled or flat for extra traction.

-There’s a lot of walking on cruise ships from the room to the pool, the pool to the dining room and everywhere in between.
-You are going to be traipsing through a lot of long hallways to get to where you want to go so even if you are just running out for a moment you need a pair of sandals you can just slip on and go.
-Some kind of flip-flop, sporty slide or pretty no fuss sandal is perfect for this and does double duty around the slippery pool decks.
-Sporty slides are very popular , but if you prefer something a bit more elegant a gladiator style is a cute option.
-Just buckle and go.
+As I mentioned, there is a ton of walking on cruise ships from the room to the pool, the pool to the dining room and everywhere in between.
+You are going to be traipsing through a lot of long hallways to get to where you want to go, so even if you are just running out for a moment, you need a pair of comfortable walking sandals you can slip on and go.

-3. A Wedge or a Low Block Heel Sandal
+3. A Casually Smart Wedge or a Low Block Heel Sandal

-There are many times on board when you will wear a sundress or a maxi like this blue pleated maxi, and you need a little height, but you don’t want a high heel, so I suggest a low, chunky block heel shoe or a wedge.
-Low in your books could be anywhere from an inch to 2.5 inches.
+There are many times on board when you will wear a cute sundress or a maxi dress, and you will want some height, but you don’t want a high heel, so I suggest a low, chunky block heel shoe or a wedge.
+“Low” meaning anywhere from an inch to 2.5 inches.
 It just depends on what you are used to.
-These types of shoes also look great with wide leg palazzo pants and cropped skinny pants and even shorts too.
+Low block heel or wedges also look great with wide leg palazzo pants and cropped skinny pants and even shorts too.

 The other kind of shoe you some of you may want to tuck in your suitcase is a sexy high sandal.
 For some gals, a 2″ heel is plenty.
 For others, 4 inches feel right.
-It doesn’t really matter so long as the shoe looks slim and sexy.
-A strappy high heel sandal is best for a balmy cruise.
+It doesn’t matter so long as the shoe looks slim and sexy.
+(A slightly thicker heel is more practical than a skinny stilleto).

-A sexy high heel is perfect for the formal ship dinners when you want to get all glammed up, or you want to add some sexiness to a more casual look.
+A sexy shoe works for formal ship dinners when you want to get all glammed up, or you want to add an edge to a less formal dress or dress pants look.
 If you are confused about which color to take, choose a neutral color like black, nude or a metallic because it works with everything.